 On the risks of financial errors being made by somebody suffering with dementia, Glenn told us that having a joint account to track spending is not enough.
 He adds:

-‘If an LPA has not been done (or an Enduring Power of Attorney written before 2007) then the family will have to go to the Court of Protection to apply for a deputyship order.
+‘If an LPA has not been put in place (or an Enduring Power of Attorney written before 2007) then the family will have to go to the Court of Protection to apply for a deputyship order.
 This is a much longer and more expensive process.
-You are never too young to put these documents in place.’
+You are therefore never too young to put a Power of Attorney in place.’

 Find out more about the illness by visiting the Dementia Friends Initiative.
 With 1 in 6 people over the age of 80 diagnosed in the UK, financial planning for later life care is an important consideration.
-The earlier you start that process with a qualified financial adviser, the better.
+The earlier you start that process, the better.
 If you would like advice on any of the above, please don’t hesitate to contact your financial adviser.